-- (i) urge the National Emergency Management Agency (NEMA) to send relief materials, including food, clothing and medication for the Internally Displaced Persons in the Area; - (ii) also urge the National Boundary Commission (NBC) to delineate the boundary that will bring a permanent restoration of peace and tranquility to the troubled area; - (iii) further urge the Defence to establish a Peacekeeping Post between boundary communities to restore order, normalcy, and prevent further loss of lives and property; and - (iv) mandate the Committees on Defence and Special Duties to ensure compliance.
+- (i) urge the National Emergency Management Agency (NEMA) to send relief materials, including food, clothing and medication for the Internally Displaced Persons in the Area; - (ii) also urge the National Boundary Commission (NBC) to delineate the boundary that will bring a permanent restoration of peace and tranquility to the troubled area; - (iii) further urge the Ministries of Police Affairs, and Interior to establish a peacekeeping post between boundary communities to restore order, normalcy and prevent further loss of lives and property; and - (iv) mandate the Committees on Defence, and Special Duties to ensure compliance (HR.
+288/10/2023).